scoconno/scoconno.github.io/Teaching/Examined/CT/Handout.md

 + P2: Socrates is human.
 + C: Socrates is mortal.

 P1 and P2 are the premises of the argument.
 C is the conclusion.
 Not every argument has two premises.
 In principle, there are arguments with indefinitely many premises.
 For our purposes, we'll be focusing on relatively short arguments.
-Let us look a little closer at the elements of an argument:
+Let us look a little closer at the elements of an argument.

 ## Statements